usnistgov/ARIAC/wiki/misc/updates.md

 ---

+## Release 2022, May 24

+### Qualifiers Results
+- The qualifiers have been evaluated and the output files have been uploaded in the folder of each team on Google Drive.
+In the qualifiers, we wanted to make sure your package could at least do pick and place.
+The qualifiers were evaluated with a new docker image where the following issues were fixed:
+  - Issues with segmentation fault after assembly is done have been fixed.
+The reason of the segmentation fault was due to MoveitCommander object not being destroyed properly.
+This issue existed in ROS Indigo and for some reasons it is still in ROS Melodic.
+You can prevent the segmentation fault from happening by taking care of destroying the MoveitCommander object yourself.
+An example of how this is done can be found in [assembly_commander_node.py](../../nist_gear/test_competitor/nodes/../../../test_competitor/nodes/assembly_commander_node.py) (line 18) where a call to `rospy.on_shutdown(commander.shutdown)` is performed. **Note**: If you still have the segmentation fault, please make sure you called the moveit object destructor.
+  - The scroring for assembly has been fixed.
+All the services and topics reporting the content of a briefcase should also work. **Note**: The test competitor code provided for assembly (`assembly_commander_node.py`) sometimes does not properly insert the regulator (incorrect pose but correct color and correct type).
+This code should be improved by competitors to achieve proper insertion.
+If competitors still have a hard time inserting the regulator, we will not include the regulator in the final scenarios for assembly.

+- The files used in the qualifers can be found in the folder [qualifiers](../../nist_gear/config/trial_config/qualifiers/).
+  - [qual_a.yaml](../../nist_gear/config/trial_config/qualifiers/qual_a.yaml) consists of kitting only.
+  - [qual_b.yaml](../../nist_gear/config/trial_config/qualifiers/qual_b.yaml) consists of assembly only.

+### Getting Ready for the Finals
+- From now on, competitors should focus on getting ready for the finals using the current version of the github repo.
+- Competitors must submit the auto evaluation file by **06/02 @5pm EST**.
+- The docker image which will be used to evaluate the competitors' system during the final will be uploaded on https://hub.docker.com tomorrow and will be based on the current repository.
+- Getting ready means to test your system with all the agility challenges.
+- For high-priority orders, can your system handle the following scenarios?
+  - order_0: assembly, order_1: kitting
+  - order_0: assembly, order_1: assembly
+  - order_0: kitting, order_1: kitting
+  - order_0: kitting, order_1: assembly
+- Can your system handle two regular orders where the second order is announced after the first order is shipped?
+- The robot breakdown challenge has been fixed.
+Just a reminder that this challenge is about disabling the controllers of a robot during kitting.
+Instead of disabling the controllers right away, we are giving competitors 10 s to move the robot out of the way before the controllers are stopped. `robot_breakdown_sample.yaml` provides a scenario where one robot is disabled during kitting. `robot_breakdown_complex_sample.yaml` provides a scenario where one robot is disabled during kitting and re-enabled after the agv is shipped.
+  - A reminder that the status of a robot is published on `/ariac/robot_health`. **Note**: We have modified the structure of [nist_gear/RobotHealth.msg](../../nist_gear/msg/RobotHealth.msg).
+The data type of robot status fields are now `string` instead of `bool`.

+### Closing Tickets

+There are many tickets that are open but should be closed.
+During the testing of the new version of the software, please take some time to close the tickets which have fixed issues.

 ## Release 2022, May 2

 - We have considered some of your requests and we are extending the submission deadline to 5/7 at 5 PM EST.